Terms and Conditions

 - Social Impact (For Social Entrepreneurship Track): The extent to which your project benefits the community.

-- To be eligible for Round 2, the semi-finalist teams must submit certain deliverables that will be communicated to them in due time.
-The semi-finalist teams must also sign the “intent of incorporation” form.
+- To be eligible for Round Two, the semifinalist teams must submit certain deliverables that will be communicated to them in due time.
+The semifinalist teams must also sign the “Engagement Letter”.
 All persons whose names are mentioned as part of the team must sign the form.

-- In Round 2, the selected semi-finalist teams are required to attend a pre-boot camp and the final award ceremony and conference.
+- In Round Two, the selected semifinalist teams are required to attend a pre-boot camp and the final award ceremony and conference.
 The training pre-boot camp is led in English.
 At least one of the team members who will be attending the workshop must be fluent in English.

-- The semi-finalist teams are required to pitch in front of a Round 2 jury during the 2 day final event where they will have 3 minutes to present, followed by 5 minutes of Q&A. After the oral presentations of the second round, the jury will deliberate and select the 10 finalist teams for each of the Ideas, Startups, and Social Entrepreneurship tracks.
+- The semifinalist teams are required to pitch in front of a Round Two jury during the 2 day final event where they will have 3 minutes to present, followed by 7 minutes of Q&A. After the oral presentations of the second round, the jury will deliberate and select the 10 finalist teams for each of the Ideas, Startups, and Social Entrepreneurship tracks.

-- In Round 3, the finalist teams are required to pitch in front of a Final Jury where they will have 3 minutes to present, followed by 5 minutes of Q&A. After the oral presentations of the final round, the jury will deliberate and select the three winners for each of the Ideas, Startups, and Social Entrepreneurship tracks.
+- In Round Three, the finalist teams are required to pitch in front of a Final Jury where they will have 3 minutes to present, followed by 7 minutes of Q&A. After the oral presentations of the final round, the jury will deliberate and select the three winners for each of the Ideas, Startups, and Social Entrepreneurship tracks.

-- In Rounds 2 and 3, the oral presentations of the final round should be delivered in English.
+- In Rounds Two and Three, the oral presentations of the final round should be delivered in English.

-- Cash prizes will be awarded to three winning teams from the Ideas, Startups, Social Entrepreneurship tracks.
+- Cash prizes will be awarded to three winning teams from each track.

 - Prize money will only be transferred to the legal entity specified in the Engagement Letter.